 What are these jerseys and trousers about?

-Each participant gets a free, with your name personalised, officially branded tour jersey.
+For the large events, each participant gets a free, with your name personalised, officially branded tour jersey.
 This jersey has to be worn on the first day during the opening ceremony and on the last day during the group cycling event.
 The final layout of the jersey is usually published six to eight weeks prior to the tour.
 For smaller events, tour jerseys are not part of the package.

 Can I buy GBI stuff somewhere?